 1. Shape

 The shape of the nib's tip impacts your writing style.
 Today's fountain pens have a mostly round tip, allowing for a more uniform writing experience.
-Other shapes include Italic, Stub and a variety of calligraphy tips, all of which allow for broader strokes and more generous ink flow.
+Other shapes include Italic nibs, Stub nibs and a variety of calligraphy tips, all of which allow for broader strokes and more generous ink flow.
 The tip is inserted on the nib during the manufacturing process and is usually made of a platinum-related alloy, which allows for firmness and durability.

 The PILOT MR Stub nib (CM 1.0) on the right relies on a flat point to create a broader writing stroke, ideal for calligraphy.